 The Beverton Medal

-The Beverton medal is awarded to a distinguished scientist for a lifelong contribution to all aspects of the study of fish biology and/or fisheries science, with a focus on ground-breaking research.
+The Beverton medal is awarded to a distinguished individual scientist for a lifelong contribution to any aspect or aspects of fish biology and/or fisheries science, with a focus on ground-breaking research.

 The FSBI Medal

-The FSBI medal is awarded to an early career scientist who is deemed to have made exceptional advances in the study of fish biology and/or fisheries science in recognition of their achievements.
-Individuals are eligible for nomination if their PhD was awarded less than 15 years before the closing date of nominations, though allowance for career breaks will be made and taken into account on an individual basis (please give details in nominations).
+The FSBI medal is awarded to an individual early career scientist who has made an exceptional contribution to any aspect or aspects of fish biology and/or fisheries science.
+Individuals are eligible for nomination if their PhD was awarded less than 15 years before the closing date of nominations, although an allowance will be made for any career breaks taken during this period.

 The Le Cren Medal